top of page

 Why Get IFGA Certified?

-Whether you've been guiding for a few years or a few decades, IFGA certification helps you stand out in a competitive industry.
-Through a Recognition of Prior Learning (RPL) pathway, experienced guides can be assessed against a globally relevant standard that reflects the qualities today’s lodges and guests value most.
+Whether you've been guiding for a few years or a few decades, IFGA certification provides a powerful pathway to advance your career and stand out in a competitive industry.
+Through our Recognition of Prior Learning (RPL) process, experienced guides are assessed against a globally relevant standard that reflects the qualities today’s lodges, employers, and guests value most.

 Types of Certification